 Many thanks to AffecTech Consortium partner, Bogazici Universitesi for hosting our latest well received training event in Istanbul, Turkey.

-AffecTech Early Stage Researchers (ESRs) / PhD fellows benefited from a week-long series of informative workshops, hand on activities, lectures and presentations on wearables sensors for the public and private sector.
+AffecTech Early Stage Researchers (ESRs) / PhD fellows benefited from a week-long series of informative workshops, hands on activities, lectures and presentations on wearables sensors for the public and private sector.
 Prestigious speakers from across the AffecTech Consortium participated, as well as contributors from our AffecTech associate partners, in the fields of health and wearables technologies.

 Contributors included Beste Akkuzu, Solution Architect at Ericsson, covering Evolution in Mobile Networks and Healthcare Solutions; also Eren Soyak, Co-Founder at LifeMote Networks, presenting Data analysis for home networks used for Pervasive Health.